joaquinmenendez/Cloud_Computing_Project_2/README.md

 # Push Image
 docker image push $dockerpath

-#To run the contianer.
+#To run the container.
 You would need to expose a port to connect with the docker port.
 #In this case I am using 8080 for both.
 docker run -p 8080:8080 -it mellijoaco/describer bash

+#run the flask app
+pyghon3 main.py
 ```

 ## GCR
 You can also create an Image and upload this one to the Google Clour Repository (GCR).
 You can deploy this image using the Cloud Run Services and it will be executed as a docker container in a VM.
 To do this you will need to have an `app.py` file.

 You would need to enable certaing options.